 Two weeks ago, we spent two days at the cabin.
 It’s funny how you can feel a difference in your energetic weight when you drive around this one specific corner right before hitting the bridge – it is the deepest sigh of relief you can lions mane breathe out – you feel everything drop off.
 You become weightless.
 You cross over the water, really letting the elements work their magic here, and let it wash away your worries.
 You get to the cabin, this otherworldly dream, this ethereal reality that I’ve had the great opportunity and privilege to call home for the last three years.
 Looming pine, fir, and aspen over the abandoned tapper’s cabin.
 It is a total fairytale, and you feel the storyline play out in your favor when you’re out there.
 A full embrace without pause.
 The morning we were coming back to town, I felt myself sinking into our bed wishing on the possibility that we could spend just one more summer out there.

 We packed up and made our way back to our small community, tiny apartment attached to my old job, train horns honking up to 30 times a day winter home (I’d rather call it lodging lol).
 What a difference.
 The moment we returned to service I opened my email to an eviction notice.
-As I was no longer staff, our landlord asked us to vacate as soon as possible (a story for another day, see future post “Working for a Narcissist”).
+As I was no longer staff, our landlord asked us to vacate as soon as possible (due to no longer being a staff member for the cafe.)
 I’ve never been evicted before – my body froze and for some time I was unsure how to react.
 Curt is in the drives seat consistently reassuring me that everything would be alright.
 He was right, he always is.
 Don’t tell him that though.

 Later on that night, we found out that due to regulation changes, we would no longer be able to stay at the cabin (our off grid paradise) without approval (the land is privately owned and not by us).
 That news broke my heart more than anything else.
 Memories of my first night with Curt flooded into the forefront of my mind and then began the waterworks.
 Curt built a book shelf with pieces of driftwood we collected together.
 From it we have a bag on a hook that holds all the love letters we have written and recited to each other over the years – we are hopeless romantics.
 And my worry was, where on earth could those letters go?
 Our regular morning view and sit down coffee/tea time would forever be changed – this would literally be our last summer at Yellowhead.
 Now I felt like we were teetering on the edge of homelessness.